swiftlang/swift-package-manager/Documentation/Registry.md

 A client SHOULD terminate any requests whose response exceeds the expected content length.

-A server MUST respond with a `Digest` header containing a SHA-256 checksum for the source archive.
+A server MAY respond with a `Digest` header containing a cryptographic digest of the source archive.

 A server SHOULD respond with a `Content-Disposition` header set to `attachment` with a `filename` parameter equal to the name of the package